LSSTDESC/rail/docs/source/overview.rst

 from traditionally simulated catalogs without a notion of inherent uncertainty.

 **Creation base design**:
-To ensure the mutual consistency of RAIL's mock data with known physics but leaving open the possibility of surprises beyond current data, we make an interpolative and extrapolative model beginning from input data of galaxy redshifts and photometry, for example, the DC2 extragalactic catalog.
+To ensure the mutual consistency of RAIL's mock data with known physics while leaving open the possibility of surprises beyond current data, we make an interpolative and extrapolative model beginning from input data of galaxy redshifts and photometry, for example, the DC2 extragalactic catalog.